 Vaginal cultures can confirm what organism is causing your disruptive symptoms in order for the best treatment to be prescribed.
 Even if you tend towards more 'natural' remedies, please, before you start packing yogurt into your vagina, take a trip to your healthcare provider to check things out properly."

 "First let me say that masturbation is a normal, common activity that is completely healthy.
 It is an act during which you touch or self-stimulate your genitals to achieve sexual arousal and pleasure, resulting in an orgasm.
 A recent study revealed that 89% of women masturbate and 95% of men.
 Masturbation tends to be the very first sexual experience to bring on an orgasm for both sexes.
-Unfortunately, masturbation is a topic that is strictly off limits in some circles.
-The word alone can bring about embarrassment, insuring shame and anxiety around the very thought of it.
+Unfortunately, masturbation is a topic that is strictly off-limits in some circles.
+The word alone can bring about embarrassment, ensuring shame and anxiety around the very thought of it.

 The benefits of masturbation (or why you should have a date with Rosey Palmer) are:

 - You will understand what makes you feel good, so you may help your partner with a successful road map in bed.